SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Technical-Components/Androids/Normal-Androids.md

+---
+title: Normal Androids
+sidebar_position: 2
+---

 A Normal Android is used as a base to create a specialized Android.

 ## Obtaining

-Normal Androids can be crafted in an [Enhanced Crafting Table](https://github.com/Slimefun/Slimefun4/wiki/Enhanced-Crafting-Table).
+Normal Androids can be crafted in an [Enhanced Crafting Table](Enhanced-Crafting-Table).

 ## Usage

 Normal Androids can only be programmed to move.
-Androids need fuel in order to work, you have to fill them with the [Required Fuel](https://github.com/Slimefun/Slimefun4/wiki/Normal-Androids#power-source) before booting!
+Androids need fuel in order to work, you have to fill them with the [Required Fuel](Normal-Androids#power-source) before booting!

 ## Tiers

 There are three tiers on the Normal Android, each with different modifiers listed below.

 | Tier      | Fuel Efficiency |